Capital Improvement

 Origin

-The concept of capital improvement originates from the real estate and construction industries.
-With the advancement of urbanization and building technologies, capital improvements have become a crucial means of enhancing property value and functionality.
-Historically, many cities have undertaken large-scale capital improvement projects to upgrade infrastructure and public services.
+The concept of capital improvement originates from the need for asset management and financial planning, particularly in real estate.
+With the acceleration of urbanization and advancements in construction technology, capital improvements have become a crucial means of enhancing asset value and functionality.